 So, why should you join a professional organization?
 These associations often provide a number of benefits, such as access to conferences, special publications, and selective networking opportunities.

-We know your time is valuable and things like returning to school and networking can seem challenging to the working professional.
+We know your time is valuable and things like returning to school and networking in sports can seem challenging to the working professional.
 However, if you really want the best chance at beating out the competition and securing a job in the sport business industry, take these suggestions to heart and invest in your future career.